brGDGTs/GaDGeT/README.md

 Each output will be saved in a subfolder corresponding to the dataset name, and further organized by calculation type.

 # License
 This script is provided "as is" without any warranties.
-You are free to use, modify, and distribute it under a Ta Creative Commons Attribution 4.0 International License.
+You are free to use, modify, and distribute it under a Creative Commons Attribution 4.0 International License.
 Users must give appropriate credit (cite the original publication, Schneider and Castañeda (2024), provide a link to the license, and indicate if changes were made.
+Please find more information in the license file.

 # Contributing